University of Technology Sydney

 Other resources

 Canvas is an integrated teaching and learning component of this subject.
 It is an internet platform which utilises software called Blackboard.
 As a UTS student you will be required to become familiar with this software.
-In this subject, Canvas will be used for the following purposes:
+In this subject, Canvas may be used for the following purposes:

 • as a noticeboard for announcements relating to the subject